CloudLabs-MOC/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01b-Azure_VM_Windows_Clustering.md

 1. Click on **Create**.

-## Task 4: Configure Failover Clustering on Azure VMs running Windows Server 2022 to support a highly available SAP NetWeaver installation.
+## Task 4: Configure Failover Clustering on Azure VMs running Windows Server 2022 to support a highly available SAP NetWeaver installation

 1. In the Azure Portal, navigate to the blade of the virtual virtual machine **az12001b-cl-vm0**, which you provisioned in the first exercise of this lab.